lnbits/lnbits/docs/guide/admin_ui.md

 Admin UI
 ========
-The LNbits Admin UI lets you change LNbits settings via the LNbits backend.
+The LNbits Admin UI lets you change LNbits settings via the LNbits frontend.
 It is disabled by default and the first time you set the enviroment variable LNBITS_ADMIN_UI=true the settings are initialized and saved to the database and will be used from there as long the UI is enabled.
 From there on the settings from the database are used.